-AI Revolution: Will Creatives Still Have Jobs in the Age of Artificial Design?
+AI & Creativity: Will Designers and Illustrators Still Have Jobs in the Age of Artificial Design?

 Wrapping Up